ddmitov/perl-executing-browser/doc/PACKAGING.md

   In this case a PEB executable from an AppImage will try to find its application files and folders in the directory of the AppImage.

-In both modes of operation of the [AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script all Qt dependencies of PEB are detected and the final image is built by the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) tool.
+In both modes of operation the [AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) uses the [linuxdeployqt](https://github.com/probonopd/linuxdeployqt/releases/) tool to detect all Qt dependencies of PEB and build the final image.

 [AppImage Maker](https://github.com/ddmitov/perl-executing-browser/blob/master/sdk/appimage-maker.sh) script must be started from the ``{PEB_executable_directory}/sdk`` directory.